zine-eddine303/obsidian-notes/Study Notes/IELTS/Writing/Task 2/Essay types/Advantages and disadvantages essays.md

 *What are the advantages and disadvantages of this?*

 Be careful!
 They are not asking you to ==compare== working from home with working in office.
 They are asking ==to list the advantages and disadvantages== of working from home.
 Sure, the disadvantages of working from home can be the advantages of working in office but, ==don't drift away to comparison only==.

+### "Discuss Advantages & Disadvantages" vs. "Do Advantages **Outweigh** Disadvantages?"

+- **Discuss...:** This is a balanced report.
+You spend 50% of the essay on the good things and 50% on the bad.
+Your tone is neutral.

+- **Do they Outweigh...:** This is an **opinion essay**.
+You must decide which side is stronger.
+If you think there are more benefits, your essay should be 70% about advantages and 30% about disadvantages, clearly arguing why the "pros" are more significant.